 Mission & History

-The Friends of the Princeton University Library play a vital role in supporting the acquisitions and operations of the Library, while enjoying regular programs and unique opportunities to participate in special events.
-The Friends welcome all members of the community who have an interest in books, libraries, and the graphic arts.
+The Friends of the Princeton University Library (FPUL) play an important role in providing funding support for the acquisitions of the Library, while enjoying regular programs (FRIENDS EVENTS) and unique opportunities to participate in special events.
+FPUL also works with the Student Friends of the Princeton University Library, supporting their activities.

-Founded in 1930, the Friends association has grown from a small group of individuals to include more than 800 members, across the country and overseas.
+Founded in 1930, FPUL has grown from a small group of individuals to include several hundred members, across the country and internationally.

 The Friends secure gifts and bequests, provide funds for major acquisitions that could not otherwise be purchased, support special programs and projects within the Library, and offer short-term fellowships for visiting researchers and scholars.

-Friends are invited to participate in a variety of activities and events during the academic year, including exhibition openings, lectures and talks, gala dinners, workshops on topics such as preservation, bookbinding, and print collecting, and special events for members only, including trips, performances and workshops for children in the Cotsen Children's Library, and backstage tours of Library services and facilities.
+Friends are also invited to participate in a variety of activities and events during the academic year.
+These include exhibition openings, lectures and talks, the family offerings of Cotsen Children’s Library, gala dinners, and workshops on topics such as preservation, bookbinding, and print collecting.
+The Friends also host special events for members only, including trips and backstage tours of Library services and facilities.

 Student Friends of the Library